albertfrutos/FSAutomator/README.md

 # FSAutomator

 ### **NOTICE: Feel free to modify the application or any component associated to it.
-Just let me know about your modifications so I can continue learning!**
+Just let me know about your modifications so I can continue learning!.
+All the code and work (except the external NuGet packages included) belongs to Albert Frutos (2023), albertfg89@gmail.com **

 FSAutomator is a tool which allows you to automate part of your flight in MSFS (tested only under MSFS2020 on January 2023).